GrivIN/ptm/README.md

 # Project Templates (boilerplate) Manager
 Project Templates Manager is a tool to help create new projects from boilerplate.
 It preprocess code and setup it to your needs, for example author name and email, license etc.

+## Why not CookieCutter
+There is another great tool to generate python (ant other languages) boilerplate https://github.com/audreyr/cookiecutter but it does not give you freedom with implementing new ways to create results (except pre and post scripts).
+With PTM you could implement your own factories easly, for example: fetch from GIT, FTP, email, etc. (btw.
+GIT will be implemented soon)

 ## Requirements
 Project Templates Manager requires click, pyyaml and Jinja2